7 Days In Moorea

 Quick Finds

-Moorea is one of the most visited islands in French Polynesia and as such, it offers a wide range of accommodations to suit all budgets.
-If you’re not planning to stay at a resort, it is highly recommended to book well in advance to avoid having to settle for a place without much value for money (and there are those as well in Moorea).
+Moorea is one of the most visited islands in French Polynesia, and as such, it offers a wide range of accommodations to suit all budgets.
+If you’re not planning to stay at a resort, I highly recommend booking well in advance to avoid having to settle for a place without much value for money (and there are those as well in Moorea).
 This is especially true during the high season (June-September) and local school holidays.

 quote-blue